PequalsNP-team/pequalsnp-team.github.io/_posts/2015-07-12-its-hungry.md

 ![The trollface]({{ site.url }}/assets/mcdonald-trollface.jpg){: .center-image }

-Yes, we were frustrated, so we vented on ocean :(
+Yes, we were frustrated, so we vented against ocean, a #polictf op :(

 ![The trollface]({{ site.url }}/assets/mcdonald-irc.jpg){: .center-image }